TheCalculatorsHub

 How I used the Net Worth Calculator to show a 38-year-old why his income did not equal wealth

-In April 2026, a 38-year-old marketing director earning $120,000 per year contacted me feeling financially stuck.
+A 38-year-old marketing director earning $120,000 per year contacted me a few months back, feeling financially stuck.
 He had a good salary, a company car, and had recently upgraded to a larger home, but had no clear picture of whether he was actually building wealth.
 He had never calculated his net worth because he assumed a high income meant he was doing well.
 When we sat down with the numbers, the picture was more complicated than he expected.

 His assets totalled $387,000: $28,000 in a savings account, $9,000 in checking, $85,000 in a taxable brokerage account, $180,000 in a 401(k), and his home at a current market value of $385,000.
 That last figure made him feel wealthy until we added the liabilities.
 His mortgage balance stood at $312,000, he owed $22,000 on a car loan, carried $14,000 in credit card debt, and had $31,000 remaining on a personal loan taken out for home renovations.
 Total liabilities: $379,000.
 Net worth: $108,000.
 According to the Federal Reserve's Distribution of Financial Accounts data, the median net worth for 35 to 44 year olds in the US is approximately $135,000, which meant he was slightly below median despite earning twice the median household income.
 His debt-to-asset ratio was 49%, meaning nearly half of everything he owned was offset by what he owed.